Rockford

 At the Cellar Door

-The experience of visiting Rockford is shaped by the physical character of the site.
+Visiting Rockford is shaped by the physical character of the site.
 The stone cellar buildings at Krondorf Road reflect the architectural language that defines the older parts of Tanunda and Lyndoch: thick walls, low ceilings, and a workmanlike quality that predates any notion of hospitality design as a marketing tool.
 This is a working winery in the most literal sense, and the cellar door reflects that.
-Tasting here is a function of the production operation, not a separate tourism layer added on leading of it.
+Tasting here is a function of the production operation, not a separate tourism layer added on top of it.

 That sensory environment matters to the tasting experience.
 Cooler cellar temperatures, the faint presence of oak and old stone, and a slower pace of service all reinforce what the wines in the glass are communicating.
 The Barossa's premium cellar-door tier has increasingly moved toward designed hospitality spaces, but producers at Rockford's level have generally resisted that shift, on the grounds that the wine itself is the primary event.
 That restraint is consistent with how the wines are made.